-Standards for providing services to the authority's customers, including complaint procedures.
+Standards for providing services to the authority's customers, including complaints procedures.
 Complaints procedures will include those covering requests for information and operating the publication scheme.

-• Data protection / records management / Caldicott Guardian
+• Data protection / records management/ Caldicott Guardian

-This will include information security policies, high level file plans, records retention, destruction and archive policies, data protection (including data sharing) and patient confidentiality policies.
+This will include information security policies, high level file plans (or any other Business Classification Scheme used for the management of information), records retention, destruction and archive policies, data protection (including data sharing) and patient confidentiality policies.